CURRICULUM

 Student Learning Support

 Learning support programmes R-6 are coordinated by the Deputy Principal with SSO support.
-Specialist personnel from the Felixstow Education office are involved in the development of Personal Learning Support Plans.
+One Plans are developed in consultation with families.

 Student Behaviour Development

 Students develop class agreements at the start of the year about the way that they will behave and treat each other.
 The values of Persistence, Respect, Integrity, Care and Excellence (PRICE) form the basis of the behavior agreements.
-A Respectful Behaviour Code and Anti Bullying Policy provide guidance and direction for student behavior development.
+A Behaviour Support Policy provide guidance and direction for student behavior development.

 Student Leadership